 So I blamed it on the cake all afternoon.
 And it was only until I was sitting up here, feeling the near-emptiness of this house, the thick bittersweet nostalgia that is felt after something’s over, that I realized it was time to digest.
 It was time to write.

 When asked what it is that I do, it’s simple to answer that my bread and butter is marketing and event production.
 It’s like life, through many different circumstances, has polished me for it.
 I turned pro when I worked at the Open Center in NYC: I was flipping rooms, assisting teachers, setting up spaces, working the AV system (my least favorite), and a thousand other little things that come with producing an event just about EVERY SINGLE NIGHT.

 I’ve learned how to hold space, move around unseen, orchestrate from backstage, and anticipate two steps ahead.
 So this past summer, as I found myself helping to coordinate One Fire Fest, I felt an underlying sense of anxiety.
 I’d never managed something this big before.
-And my bosses were crazy busy building their second hot yoga retreat to be in the drawing board with me as much as I would have liked.
+And my bosses were crazy busy building their second hot yoga retreat center in West Virginia to be in the drawing board with me as much as I would have liked.
 So I decided to take ownership of what needed to get done, rolled up my sleeves, and knew that I HAD to knock this out of the park if I was really going to be taken seriously.

 On the very last day of the festival, during the very last class, I was overcome with wave upon wave of gratitude.
 Something incredible had just happened: we packed the house and people had had an incredible time.
 Connections had been made, magic had happened.
 And it was then that I understood the feeling that I felt: I felt alive, I felt connected, I felt as though I had listened to the call and answered it.
 I felt surrounded by people who had undergone a transformation, and just like I feel when I think about my sisters from Wild Woman Fest: I felt at home.